 The growing diagnosis rate of speech disorders in recent years has increased awareness of the issue.
-When we know exactly what causes speech problems, then we can begin specific therapy techniques for reducing the disorder.
+When we know exactly what causes speech problems, then we can begin specific online speech therapy techniques for reducing the disorder.

 What Is an Oral Mechanism Exam?

 An oral mechanism exam is a medical procedure that medical professionals use to assess the condition of an individual’s tongue, jaw, throat, top of mouth, teeth, and tonsils.